pawel-czyz/channel-capacity-estimator/Readme.rst

 1. Calculation of mutual information (for equiprobable input distributions).
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the example below, mutual information is calculated between three sets
 of points drawn at random from two-dimensional Gaussian distributions,
-located at (0,0), (0,1), and at (3,3) (in SciPy, covariance matrices of
+located at (0,0), (0,1), and at (3,3); covariance matrices of all three
-all three distributions  by default are identity matrices).
+distributions are identity matrices (this is default in SciPy).
 Auxiliary
-function `label_all_with` helps to prepare the list of all points, in
+function `label_all_with()` helps to prepare the list of all points, in
 which each point is labeled according to its distribution of origin.

 .. code:: python